Rayan420/Rayan420/README.md

 ###

-<p align="left">I'm Ahmed Rayan <br><br>- 🔭 I’m working as a Software Engineer<br>- 📚 I'm currently learning Software Engineering at Üsküdar University<br>- ⚡ In my free time I like to play Call of Duty when not fixing or creating bugs</p>
+<p align="left">I'm Ahmed Rayan <br><br>- 🔭 I’m a Software Engineering Student<br>- 📚 I'm currently learning at Üsküdar University<br>- ⚡ In my free time I like to play Call of Duty when not fixing or creating bugs</p>

 ###